AiC-Project/documentation/README.md

 # AiC Documentation

-This project contains the index AiC documentation.
+This repository collects the AiC documentation.
-It is also an example on how to integrate a project with Travis to automatically build the documentation and publish.
+It is also an example on how to integrate a project with Travis to automatically build the documentation and publish it.

 ## How to include a new project to AiC documentation Github pages